Is this course suitable for absolute beginners?

-On average the beginner level course takes 3-5 months to complete.
-Everyone learns at different rates though so please be patient!
-Younger students will learn faster but also have less patience.
-Older students have more patience but building muscle memory can take much longer.
-So whether it takes you 2 weeks or 2 years that’s fine – work at your own pace and have fun!
+If you practice hard you can complete the beginner level course in under 1 month.
+At a more gentle pace it will take you 2-3 months.
+Younger students will learn faster but also may have less patience.
+Older students generally have more patience but building muscle memory can take much longer.
+Work at your own pace and have fun!

 Can I call you to discuss something?

-This is an entirely online course.
-You are expected to work through it at your own pace on a self-study basis.
-Providing additional paid-for support or tuition to individuals has various implications on insurance, safeguarding etc. and as such it’s not something I am allowed to provide.
-If you have a question about the course by all means get in touch.
+I’m afraid not – this is an online self-study course.
+If you have a question about the course or are having difficulties with a particular lesson by all means get in touch.
 I’ve also put together a huge amount of free guides and other information on my Beginner Drums site.

 Is this just for UK drummers?

-I’m in the UK but my online resources have been used for years by drummers all over the world!
-A very warm welcome to you wherever you are on the planet!
-I’d love to hear about where you’re from and how you’re progressing on the drums!
+No!
+A very warm welcome to you wherever you are in the world!
+I’m from the UK but I’d love to hear about where you’re from and how you’re progressing on the drums!

 Will there be more advanced courses in the future?